Remote Code Execution Vulnerability in React Server Components by Meta

 CISA has reported CVE-2025-55182

 CISA provides regional cyber and physical services to support security and resilience across the United States.
-CISA monitor the most dangerious vulnerabilities and have identifed CVE-2025-55182 as being exploited but is not known by the CISA to be used in ransomware campaigns.
-This is subject to change at pace as recent news articles suggest the vulnerability is being used by ransomware groups.
+CISA monitor the most dangerious vulnerabilities and have identifed CVE-2025-55182 as being exploited and is known by the CISA as enabling ransomware campaigns.

 The CISA's recommendation is: Apply mitigations per vendor instructions, follow applicable BOD 22-01 guidance for cloud services, or discontinue use of the product if mitigations are unavailable.